de-la-viz/pesticides_in_drinking_water/README.md

 ### Techniques and Python Packages Used

-In this project, I could use and train my skills in: supervised learning, data processing and feature engineering, L2 logistic regression, gradient boosting, random forest, reading REST APIs, cross-validation, parameter tuning, classification evaluation metrics and handling of class-imbalance.
+In this project, I could use and train my skills in: supervised learning, data processing and feature engineering, L2 logistic regression, gradient boosting, random forest, querying REST APIs, cross-validation, parameter tuning, classification evaluation metrics and handling of class-imbalance.
 I used notably those python packages and functions: scikit-learn, pandas, requests, GridSearchCV and SMOTE.

 ## Slides